Pastry chef bakes her way into making history at one of Chicago's largest restaurant groups

 Putting her on track to become the first Mexican partner in the Lettuce Entertain You's history

-"it was just a huge success for me and for the Latino community," Guiterrez said.
+"it was just a huge success for me and for the Latino community," Gutierrez said.

 Opening a door that a lot of folks didn't realize was available for them.